 - Economics Research Experience for Undergraduates.
 REU offers students an opportunity to learn about diverse research topics and methods from some of the University’s most prominent economists.

 - Friedman Forum.
 Designed for undergraduates, BFI’s Friedman Forum luncheon series highlights economic analysis as a powerful tool for understanding a wide range of real-world issues and problems.

 - Becker Brown Bag.
 The Becker Brown Bag Series provides an informal setting where prominent economists can present cutting-edge research and engage MBA students in discussion.

 - View all events.
 BFI hosts numerous conferences, workshops, and talks that are open to students.

-BFI offers students the opportunity to work with faculty through a wide range of job, internship, or assistantship positions.
-Our current open positions are listed below.
+BFI offers students the opportunity to work with faculty through a wide range of job, internship, or assistantship positions, including:

 Additional Job Resources and Opportunities

 Find job and or internship opportunity related to economics on or off-campus.

 - Handshake.
 The University’s official job and career events board can be used to schedule advising appointments, RSVP for career development events, and apply directly to jobs and internships related to economics.